 - 1. West European model, or "Vellas", which is closely linked to a host university; the U3As are affiliated with colleges and universities.
 The learning programs are realized by lectures or group-studies and are held by staff professors of the university, former professors or visiting professors who are experts in the field of knowledge.
 The third age students do not participate in curricula designing and choosing lecture subjects, they are just invited to attend classes organized by the institution. - 2.
-Anglo-Saxon model, designed by P. Lasslett and E. Midwinter according to two main principles: - The principle of the third age: U3As are opened for all people in their post-professional and post-family period of life; the third age students are also expected to popularize the importance of lifelong education and positive aspects of learning in the third age. - The principle of learning self-organizing: the universities offer informal courses in self-help groups in which the instructors are usually third age students themselves, tutors and geragogs, without traditional distinctions between teachers and learners.
+Anglo-Saxon model, designed by P. Lasslett and E. Midwinter according to two main principles: - The principle of the third age: U3As are opened for all people in their post-professional and post-family period of life; the third age students are also expected to popularize the importance of lifelong education and positive aspects of learning in the third age.

+- The principle of learning self-organizing: the universities offer informal courses in self-help groups in which the instructors are usually third age students themselves, tutors and geragogs, without traditional distinctions between teachers and learners.
 Students are active participants of education process.
-The third-agers' wishes are the only criteria of what to learn and how to make progress [7].

-- 3. French-Language North American model is linked to a university to a certain extent and it is a combination of two previous models.
-Faculty of the university and former or visiting professors holds the lectures.
+The third-agers' wishes are the only criteria of what to learn and how to make progress [6]. - 3.
+French-Language North American model is linked to a university to a certain extent and it is a combination of two previous models.
+The lectures are held by staff professors of the university, former professors or visiting professors.
 The most popular forms of learning are practices, group discussions and debates, workshops, and excursions.
 Students participate in curricula designing, choosing lecturers and experts, and planning of their activities.
-Both the university administration and the students association realize the university management. - 4.
+The university management is realized by both the university administration and the students association. - 4.
 South American model is very close to West European one but it is characterized by two features: the relation to a host university is required, and the concern for education of the third age people, including low-income groups, is a responsibility of all people who live in the country. - 5.
 Chinese model offers various forms of education from some basic instructions to a high-level professional training.
-The emphases are made upon the civic rights, cultural consolidation (knowledge, traditional arts, philosophy), and healthy life-style [11, p.
+The emphases are made upon the civic rights, cultural consolidation (knowledge, traditional arts, philosophy), and healthy lifestyle [9, p.
 429].